A Holistic Survey of Wireless Multipath Video Streaming

 \subsection{Video Compression and Error Concealment}

 Several video codecs were used in the surveyed works cited in Table~\ref{compression}, such as H.263~\cite{rijkse1996h}, H.264/AVC~\cite{h264avc}, H.264/SVC~\cite{h264svc}, HEVC\nomenclature{HEVC}{High Efficiency Video Coding}~\cite{hevc}, and SHVC~\cite{shvc}.
 After video transmission, if protection methods are not able to recover the lost packets, the decoder itself can employ error concealment.
 This way, decoder exploits correlations in the previously received video sequence to conceal the lost information.
 JM, for instance, performs frame copy while FFmpeg performs temporal interpolation.
-According to~\cite{chang2012network}, in case of whole-frame losses, when isolated B-frames were lost and concealed by either JM or FFmpeg, about 40\% of the losses were not even noticed by observers.
-Our surveyed works used JM~\cite{JM}, x264~\cite{x264}, JSVM~\cite{JSVM}, FFmpeg~\cite{FFmpeg}, HM~\cite{HM} for error concealment.\\
+According to~\cite{chang2012network}, in case of whole-frame losses, when isolated B-frames were lost and concealed by either JM or FFmpeg, about 40\% of the losses were not even noticed by observers. {Our surveyed works used JM\footnote{{http://iphome.hhi.de/suehring/tml/download/}}, x264\footnote{{http://www.videolan.org/developers/x264.html}}, JSVM\footnote{{https://github.com/floriandejonckheere/jsvm}}, FFmpeg\footnote{{https://ffmpeg.org}}, HM\footnote{{https://hevc.hhi.fraunhofer.de/svn/svn\_HEVCSoftware/}} for error concealment.}